 The argument of integrated suite vs. stand-alone (best-of-breed) systems has been around for as long as there have been integrated enterprise solutions.
 Experts have never been able to reach a consensus on this debate, and for good reason.
 Each approach has its strengths and weaknesses.

-Certain departments may have very focused and specific requirements that cannot be fully met by niche applications.
+Certain departments may have very focused and specific requirements that can only be met by niche applications.
 If you have such departments, then you should go with best-of-breed systems.
 These specialist systems generally take less time to implement than an integrated suite does.

 That said, deploying multiple stand-alone systems may not facilitate interdepartmental, end-to-end processes.
 Having to deal with an enterprise-wide integrated suite is definitely an advantage with respect to integration and ongoing maintenance.
 This approach also provides better scalability if your business is expanding, and could be a more cost-effective alternative than buying and maintaining multiple systems.